MicroEJ/docs/Tutorials/tutorialGithub.rst

    :width: 520px
    :height: 553px

-Click Next, select “Clone URI”, click Next, enter the address of the remote repository in the URI field.
+Click :guilabel:`Next`, select :guilabel:`Clone URI`, click :guilabel:`Next`, enter the address of the remote repository in the `URI` field.
 For this repository, the address is `<https://github.com/MicroEJ/ExampleJava-MWT.git>`_.
 If have already copied the HTTP address, the fields are filed automatically.

 .. figure:: images/2-location-to-clone.png
    :alt: Location to clone